UP

 2. Commit messages - Run git log main...HEAD --oneline for a summary of what was done.

-3. Linear ticket — If a Linear ticket is linked (branch name or PR description), pull the title, description, and acceptance criteria for additional context.
-Use Linear MCP if available.
-If it's not available, prompt the dev to install Linear MCP using these instructions: https://linear.app/docs/mcp
+3. Linear ticket - If a Linear ticket is linked by branch name or PR description, pull the title, description, and acceptance criteria for additional context.
+Use the Linear connector if available.
+If it is not available, prompt the dev to install Linear MCP using these instructions: https://linear.app/docs/mcp

 If running for a merged PR